rajat693/ai-engineering/src/components/divider.md

 # Divider

 A separator component for React & React Native that visually separates content in a layout.
+Inherits all the properties of `View` React Native component and className for styling.

 ```jsx
 import { Center } from "@/components/ui/center";